CERT Coordination Center: Coordination

 The CERT/CC works directly with software vendors in the private sector as well as government agencies to address software vulnerabilities and provide fixes to the public.
 This process is known as coordination.

 The CERT/CC promotes a particular process of coordination known as Responsible Coordinated Disclosure.
 In this case, the CERT/CC works privately with the vendor to address the vulnerability before a public report is published, usually jointly with the vendor's own security advisory.
-In extreme cases when the vendor is unwilling to resolve the issue or cannot be contacted, the CERT/CC typically discloses information publicly after 45 days since first contact attempt.
+In extreme cases when the vendor is unwilling to resolve the issue or cannot be contacted, the CERT/CC typically discloses information publicly 45 days after the first contact attempt.

 Software vulnerabilities coordinated by the CERT/CC may come from internal research or from outside reporting.
 Vulnerabilities discovered by outside individuals or organizations may be reported to the CERT/CC using the CERT/CC's Vulnerability Reporting Form.
-Depending on severity of the reported vulnerability, the CERT/CC may take further action to address the vulnerability and coordinate with the software vendor.
+Depending on the severity of the reported vulnerability, the CERT/CC may take further action to address the vulnerability and coordinate with the software vendor.

 Knowledge Base and Vulnerability Notes

-The CERT/CC regularly publishes Vulnerability Notes in the CERT KnowledgeBase.
+The CERT/CC regularly publishes Vulnerability Notes in the CERT Knowledge Base.
 Vulnerability Notes include information about recent vulnerabilities that were researched and coordinated, and how individuals and organizations may mitigate such vulnerabilities.

 The Vulnerability Notes database is not meant to be comprehensive.